-Within the construction of this ‘risk infrastructure’ lies both the primary opportunity and challenge for the growth of the green bond market.
-The quantification and communication of financial risk through pricing in debt are thoroughly mature and widely agreed upon, signaled most explicitly by the role that credit ratings play in the pricing of debt.
+The construction of this ‘risk infrastructure’ is both the primary opportunity and challenge for the growth of the green bond market.
+The quantification and communication of financial risk through pricing in debt are thoroughly mature and widely agreed upon, signaled most explicitly by credit ratings.
 While green bonds are generally used to fund specific projects or types of projects, the risk of default is (for the most part) based on the full balance sheet of the issuer (Cochu et. al 2016).
-This makes the evaluation of financial risk relatively simple for buyers of that debt, and hence straightforward to manage (Arjaliès, 2015).
+This makes the evaluation of financial risk relatively simple for buyers of that debt, and hence straightforward to manage.
 However, the evaluation of environmental risks in green bonds, both material and reputational, remains an evolving set of practices.
 There is no consensus on the best way to ascertain the possibility that green goals will not be met.
 Nor are there agreed upon sanctions in the event of ‘green default’ – there is not even agreement on whether there should be formal sanctions at all.
 Various standards bodies, financiers, and governments have devised systems for assessing the environmental bonafides of an issuers’ approach to green debt, resulting in a fragmented landscape of risk evaluation practices, and hence an incomplete infrastructure of risk origination, distribution, and management.
 Environmental standards also differ widely across jurisdictions.
 Even reporting within the same standards regime may be irregular depending on the detail available through audit reports.
-The communication and distribution of environmental (and twinned green/financial) risk may therefore not be uniform even where one might expect convergence.
+The communication and distribution of environmental (and twinned environmental/financial) risk may therefore not be uniform even where one might expect convergence.

 While understandable in a new asset class, the lack of harmonization is a problem for some issuers, as it imposes transaction costs beyond simply the money needed verify a green bond.
 In turn, this limits the number of entities who label their debt, and so slows the overall pace of market development, including standardization of metrics.
 Much of this challenge is rooted in the integration of risk into green bonds.